 *This link will open a PDF.
 If unable to access the document, please email firstname.lastname@example.org and an alternative version of the document will be provided.

-Eric joined the WVU Center for Excellence in STEM Education in August 2018.
+Elizabeth joined the WVU Center for Excellence in STEM Education in May 2019.